ASGusev/issue_labels_test_task/readme.md

 The download_issues.py script expects two arguments: repository in form <profile_name/repository_name> and target directory.
 The issues are saved in target directory as separate json files.
 React issues can be downloaded by:
 > python3 download_issues.py facebook/react react_issues

 Github authorization is required to get enough request quota, so the script prompts for a github access token.
+Even with the quota after authorization the download can take a long time.
 ### Running training
 The issue_labels_prediction.ipynb notebook can be executed sequentially provided that the React issues are downloaded to react_issues/ directory.